Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/04-submitting_ajob.md

 The <what-to-include> specification may specify a single file, where the contents of the file will be incorporated into the submit description file at the point within the file where the include is.
 Or, <what-to-include> may cause a program to be executed, where the output of the program is incorporated into the submit description file.
 The specification of <what-to-include> has the bar character (|) following the name of the program to be executed.

-The include key word is case insensitive.
-There are no requirements for white space characters surrounding the colon character.

-Included submit commands may contain further nested include specifications, which are also parsed, evaluated, and incorporated.
-Levels of nesting on included files are limited, such that infinite nesting is discovered and thwarted, while still permitting nesting.

 Consider the example

 ```bash
 include : ./list-infiles.sh |
 ```

-In this example, the bar character at the end of the line causes the script list-infiles.sh to be invoked, and the output of the script is parsed and incorporated into the submit description file.
-If this bash script is in the PATH when submit is run, and contains

 ```bash
 #!/bin/sh